 If there is a family member you can talk to at your Thanksgiving celebration, that’s great.
 If not, have a plan for how you are going to cope should the cravings become strong.
 This may mean calling a sponsor, or a close friend who knows you are sober and can remind you why you made that choice.
 This plan may also include going to a 12-step meeting, taking a walk, getting some exercise or taking part in an activity that can help distract you from your cravings.

 One of my favorite ways to remind myself why I am sober is to visit my Pinterest board called “recovery.”
 This is where I have saved many quotes that remind me of the consequences I faced in active addiction, why I am on this journey, and why I need to keep going.
 I find that just reading these words alone calms me most of the time.
 If you find comfort in a book, like the AA big book, highlight and mark it up and bring it along to Thanksgiving.

 Bring a journal

-Remind yourself that sobriety is one day at a time
+Remind yourself that sobriety happens one day at a time

-If you are feeling particularly sorry for yourself over Thanksgiving, just remind yourself that like every other day of your sobriety, you only have to make it through 24 hours without a drink.
+If you are feeling particularly sorry for yourself over Thanksgiving, just remind yourself that, like every other day of your sobriety, you only have to make it through one day without a drink.
 That makes it seem like a much more manageable task.

-With tools like this, heading into Thanksgiving while sober makes it seem less impossible.
-In the past four years, I’ve learned that the holidays can still be enjoyed without alcohol.
+With a plan in place, you can head into Thanksgiving feeling confident about your sobriety.
+In the past four years, I’ve learned that I can still enjoy the holidays without drinking alcohol.
 In fact, not including alcohol in the equation makes them even more enjoyable because you are able to be fully present and grateful for the day.